Rehan6225/rupeasy/README.md

 ## Our Vision

->Managing our money wisely is something the Indian’s are known for.
+- Managing our money wisely is something the Indian’s are known for.

->The idea of savings and smart management of money however are a bit too difficult to implement without the knowledge of working an excel sheet.
+- The idea of savings and smart management of money however are a bit too difficult to implement without the knowledge of working an excel sheet.

->We decided to create a single platform where every Indian on a salary can put in numbers for our system to crunch and help them manage their money wisely.
+- We decided to create a single platform where every Indian on a salary can put in numbers for our system to crunch and help them manage their money wisely.

 ## Tech Stacks

-~Server : Apache~

-~Database : MongoDB/SQL~
+`Server : Apache`

-~Programming Language : Java Script~
+`Programming Language : Java Script`

-~Framework : Express~
+`Framework : Express`

-~Frontend Library : React JS~
+`Frontend Library : React JS`

+## What our website does?

+>Budget Creation

+>Expense Tracking

+>Debt Tracking

+>Savings Goals

+>Investment Coaching

+>Emergency Fund

+>Property Management

+## Social Impact

+- Encouraging users to go digital and manage their finances in an organized fashion rather than scribbling it into a notebook.

+- Allows the workforce unaware of complicated excel functions and spreadsheets to manage and automate their financial management.

+- Making a workforce who can manage their budget independently.

+## Business Model

+#### Cost Structures

+- Membership costs Rs.
+600 per year for PRIME members and Rs.
+1000 per year for PRO members.

+- Expense: Database Servers

+- Expense: Web Hosting

+#### Customer Relationships

+> Indian product made specifically for the Indian people

+> Data stays in Indian servers.

+> A trust to share income and other financial information.
 <!--
 ### TL;DR